 e.g. For a window with interior measurements of 24″ x 36″, the finished window panel frame should be 23 1/4″ x 35 1/4″.
 Note that some people have made panel frames only 5/8” smaller than the window opening (23 3/8″ x 35 3/8″).
 This gives a more snug fit, and is better for smaller straight-framed windows.

-Step 2: Making the frame – Before you start to cut the frame pieces, you will need to buy or cut wood strips that are about 1 1/4″ wide and 3/4″ thick.
+Step 2: Making the frame – Before you start to cut the frame pieces, you will need to buy or cut wood strips that are about 1 1/2″ wide and 3/4″ thick.
 You can rip one or more 1×6 pine boards into the right sized strips, using a table saw.
-1×6 boards are actually 3/4″ x 5 1/2″, so if you cut each board into four long strips, you will end up with four 1 1/4″ wide strips.
-Wider wood strips are OK for larger windows, but use longer screws.
+1×6 boards are actually 3/4″ x 5 1/2″, so if you cut each board into three long strips, you will end up with three 1 3/4″ wide strips plus on narrower strip for cross bracing.
+Wider wood strips are recommended for larger windows, but use longer screws.
 If you need to cut your own strips, use a table saw with a finish carbide blade.

 Cutting the frame strips – Avoid using any large twists, knots, or curves in the wood.
 You should try to get the straightest pieces possible.

 Sand the frame strips – You can use a sander or do it by hand.
-If you ripped the 1 1/4″ wide frame strips from a wider pine board, be sure to sand the rough sawn edges smooth.
+If you ripped the frame strips from a wider pine board, be sure to sand the rough sawn edges smooth.

 Assembling the frame – Lay out the frame pieces.
 If possible, put the rough-cut edges facing into the winsert so that the outside will be smoother and the tape will adhere more easily.